ibm-cloud-docs/vpc/vpn-client-to-site-monitoring.md

 | `Service instance` | `ibm_service_instance` | Identifies the instance that the metric is associated with. |
 | `Service instance name` | `ibm_service_instance_name` | Provides the user provided name of the service instance.
 This name isn't necessarily a unique value that depends on the name that is provided. |
 | `VPN server name` | `ibm_is_vpn_server_name` | The IBM {{site.data.keyword.vpn_vpc_short}} server name. |
-{: caption="Table 8: VPN server segmentation metric attributes" caption-side="top"}
+{: caption="Table 8: VPN server segmentation metric attributes" caption-side="bottom"}

 The displayed metrics contain a timestamp in UNIX epoch time and the metric value for the time intervals that end at that timestamp.
 You can specify different scopes, and the time interval over which to report the metrics.